Philadelphia

 Monthly Pricing - Departures from Philadelphia

-Overall Philadelphia is fairly affordable compared to other ports.
-Cruises leaving from Philadelphia during the peak seasons of spring and summer are significantly more expensive than the the low season of fall.
-See the chart below for the average cost per day by month.
+On average cruises from Philadelphia are extremely inexpensive compared to other ports.
+Sailings scheduled from Philadelphia during the the peak season of summer are significantly more expensive than the the low season of winter.
+Check the diagram below for the monthly average cost per day.

 Jan